baldengineer/bit-preserve/Apple/readme.md

 # Apple
-The only active systems here are the Apple IIgs and AppleII+ (II+ is halfway done).
+The active systems here are the Apple IIgs and AppleII+

 # Here are the Apple Wishlist Systems
 * Apple I